93metra/public-api-explorer/README.md

 ## 🛠️ Built With

+- **Next.js** – The React framework (handling routing, rendering, and project structure)
-- React.js – Frontend library for building the user interface
+- **React.js** – Frontend library for building the user interface
-- [Fetch API / Axios] – For making API requests
+- [Fetch API] – For making API requests

 ## 📌 Goals

 This project is meant to be educational and fun — a great way to:

 - Discover interesting public APIs
-- Learn how to make API calls in React
+- Learn how to make API calls
 - See practical examples of how to use APIs
+- **Gain hands-on experience migrating a React application to Next.js**
+- **Learn and practice using Next.js for building multi-page applications**

 ## 💻 Running the Project Locally